CAT 2017 was conducted on 26th November 2017 in two sessions. CF Patna presents the analysis of the Forenoon Session.

 Verbal Ability & Reading Comprehension

 The Verbal Ability section had 10 questions comprising of Para Jumbles, Summary & out of the context questions.
 Para Jumbles as in CAT 2016 were non MCQ i.e. Key in questions as were the out of context questions.
 Summary questions were MCQ.
-As in CAT 2016 questions on vocabulary and sentence correction were missing.
+As in CAT 2016 questions on vocabulary, sentence correction and critical reasoning were missing.

 Overall, the level of difficulty was moderate and an attempt of around 26-29 with 85% accuracy would classify as a good score in this section.